Emerald-spotted Wood-Dove

 Key Features

-- Metallic emerald patches on wings
+- Metallic emerald-green patches on the wing coverts

 When You’ll See Them